Usbellows logo.png

 • Ultrasonic and radiography

-• Hydrostatic and Pneumatic testing
+• Hydrostatic and pneumatic testing

-US Bellows, a subsidiary of Piping Technology and Products, is a member of the EJMA association which maintains a set of standards for quality expansion joint design and manufacturing.
+US Bellows, a subsidiary of Piping Technology and Products, is a member of the EJMA association, which maintains a set of standards for quality expansion joint design and manufacturing.
 The standards are used as a worldwide reference for the proper selection and application of expansion joints.

 PT&P REF.
 ORIGINAL POST 02202018